 Nioh (2017; PC, PlayStation 4, PlayStation 5)

 A magic spear-wielding badass, Shima Sakon will efficiently and quickly wreck you if you don’t remain fleet-footed and mindful of his reach.
 Best mitigated with a spear of your own, Shima Sakon is the right kind of challenge inspired by the Souls games, one that lets you relish one-on-one combat instead of taking it for granted, just hard enough to deserve your full attention and whiten your knuckles.

-Atheon isn’t the most difficult challenge Destiny’s raids would have in store for their players, but it is a memorable one that required an impressive level of teamwork to best.
-Capable of frequently sending half of your team backward or forward to another dimension in time, where they have to survive an onslaught of foes, the rest of your team had to focus on bringing them back.
-Reunite your team, and the six of you could open up on Atheon — but only for a little bit, because then you’d have to do it all over again.
+Atheon isn’t the most difficult challenge Destiny’s raids would have in store for their players, but it is a memorable one that requires an impressive level of teamwork to best.
+Capable of frequently sending half of your team backward or forward to another dimension in time, where they have to survive an onslaught of foes, the rest of your team has to focus on bringing them back.
+Reunite your team, and the six of you can open up on Atheon — but only for a little bit, because then you’ll have to do it all over again.
 A tremendous final encounter to what had been an underwhelming game up to that point, Atheon proved what Destiny could be at its best.

 Wiegraf’s arc, which sees him go from sympathetic freedom fighter to unhinged monster, is one of the main reasons why the game’s story worked so well.
 This battle, which was a hard stop for many players, is one of the reasons it’s notorious for its difficulty spikes.